marguskaidja/php-accessors/README.md

 It can validate and/or tweak the value before beeing assigned to property.

-_Mutator_ parameter must be string or array representing a PHP callable.
-Following callable syntaxes are supported:
+_Mutator_ parameter must be string or array representing a PHP `callable`.
+When string is passed then it must have one of following syntaxes:
 1. `<function>`
 1. `<class>::<method>`
 1. `$this-><method>` (`$this` is replaced during runtime with the object instance where the accessor belongs)

 It may contain special variable named `%property%` which is replaced with the property name it applies.
 This is useful only when specifying mutator globally in class attribute.

-Specified callable must accept assignable value as first parameter and must return a value to be assigned to property.
+The callable function/method must accept assignable value as first parameter and must return a value to be assigned to property.

 ### Unsetting property

-It's also possible to unset property's value by using attribute `#[Delete]`:
+It's possible to unset property's value by using attribute `#[Delete]`:

 ```php
 use margusk\Accessors\Attr\{